-Important things you should know

-- Answer all the questions on this form that apply, attach any necessary documentation, and sign on page 4.
+- Important things you should know Do not file this form with your tax return.
+See Where To File in the instructions. - Answer all the questions on this form that apply, attach any necessary documentation, and sign on page 4.
 Do not delay filing this form because of missing documentation.
 See instructions. - By law, the IRS must contact the person who was your spouse for the years you want relief.
 There are no exceptions, even for victims of spousal abuse or domestic violence.
 Your personal information (such as your current name, address, and employer) will be protected.
-However, if you petition the Tax Court, your personal information may be released.
+However, if you petition the Tax Court, your personal information may be released, unless you ask the Tax Court to withhold it.
 See instructions for details. - If you need help, see How To Get Help in the instructions.